files-community/Website/src/routes/blog/posts/v3-8/+page.md

 - Updated the privacy policy URL.
 - Improved responsiveness of the cards in the drives widget.
 - Fixed an issue where a WSL prompt would sometimes display on startup.
-- Fixed an issue where canceling drag & dropped cleared the selected items.
+- Fixed an issue where canceling drag & drop cleared the selected items.
 - Fixed an issue where bulk rename didn't follow the sort order.
 - Fixed the context menu placement on the home page.